asefahmed500/Cally-IO/README.md

-# Cally-IO: AI-Powered Conversational Assistant
+# Cally-IO: AI-Powered Conversational Sales Platform

-This is a Next.js application that provides a feature-rich, AI-powered conversational assistant.
-Built with a modern tech stack, "Cally-IO" can answer questions from a dynamic knowledge base, manage sales leads through a visual pipeline, and provide detailed analytics—all configurable by an administrator.
+Cally-IO is a feature-complete, production-ready Next.js application designed to serve as an intelligent sales and support co-pilot.
+It leverages a modern tech stack to provide a seamless and intelligent user experience, allowing users to get answers from a knowledge base of their own documents, manage sales leads through a visual pipeline, and track performance with real-time analytics—all configurable by an administrator.

 ## Tech Stack